wp-plugins/wptouch/readme.txt

 The theme also includes the ability for your visitors to easily switch between the WPtouch view and your site's regular theme.

+= New In Version 1.6: =

+* Auto-resizing images in posts/pages on orientation change!
+* Auto-resizing WP image galleries
+* Better support for captions on images, gallery items
+* Added the ability to enable a quick login button w/ drop-down in the WPtouch header
+* Added the ability to enable categories as a drop-down item in the WPtouch header
+* Added the ability to disable WPtouch automatic homepage redirection (resolves white page issue)
+* Added the ability to manually select a re-direct landing page
+* Refinements in WPtouch admin
+* Enhanced support for WordPress 2.7 admin
+* Re-designed post comment bubble icon
+* Input box to inject custom code (Google Analytics, MINT, etc) into WPtouch
+* Basic support for Incognito & WebMate browsers on iPhone & iPod touch
+* Other code fixes, cleanups & optimizations
+* Other theme style cleanups and enhancements

 Please visit http://www.bravenewcode.com/wptouch/ for a full description & updates on the WPtouch plugin.

 == What's New ==